SalesConnection/Caction-Support/docs/Favourite_Filter.md

 **Desktop Version:**<br>

 1. For example, if you want to set an favourite filter as default in "Project Update Report".
-First step, you need to click "Favourite Filter"
+First step, you need to click "Favourite Filter".

    <p align="center">
      <img src="img/How_to_Set_Customize_Favourite_Filter_as_default_Step_1.png">